 • Must be used the fall semester immediately following your high school graduation.

-• Available to ALL students with an ACT composite score of 25 or higher – In State, WUE, and Out of State.
+• Available to ALL students with an ACT composite score of 25 or higher – in-state, WUE, and out-of-state.
 SAT concordance tables are used to determine eligibility for those who take the SAT instead of the ACT.
 Minimum acceptable SAT score is 1200.
 ACT superscores are also considered for eligibility.

 • Award amounts range between 12 and 15 credits of in-state tuition & fees per semester, based on registration.
-If you are a WUE or an Out of State student, you will be required to pay the difference after the in-state amount is credited to your tuition & fee charges.
+If you are a WUE or an out-of-state student, you will be required to pay the difference after the in-state amount is credited to your tuition & fee charges.

 • Scholarship cannot be used in conjunction with other sources of financial aid deemed solely for tuition and fees.
 Scholarship can be used in conjunction with the Hathaway Scholarship (for WY students).

 • Awards will be prorated for enrollment between 12 and 15 credits.
-Award amounts for 2023/2024 will range from $1,932 to $2,415.
+Award amounts for 2024/2025 will range from $1,932 to $2,415.

-• Room & board, books & supplies, and any other expenses beyond 15 credits of in state tuition and student fees are the responsibility of the student.
-This includes, but is not limited to, out of state or WUE tuition & fee charges, additional course fees, lab fees, housing, meal plans, required books, and program supplies.
+• Room & board, books & supplies, and any other expenses beyond 15 credits of in-state tuition and student fees are the responsibility of the student.
+This includes, but is not limited to, out-of-state or WUE tuition & fee charges, additional course fees, lab fees, housing, meal plans, required books, and program supplies.

 • Must maintain full-time status (12 credits) and maintain a semester and cumulative GPA of 3.0.
 GPA is reviewed after each semester.
 Student is notified in writing if scholarship is lost.
 Scholarship eligibility cannot be regained.